Detailed Guide for Environmental Scientists and Specialists, Including Health in San Diego County

-The median wage in 2016 for Environmental Scientists, Including Health in California is $80,683 annually, or $38.79 hourly.
-The median wage for Environmental Scientists, Including Health in San Diego County is $79,770 annually, or $38.35 hourly.
+The median wage in 2016 for Environmental Scientists, Including Health in California was $80,683 annually, or $38.79 hourly.
+The median wage for Environmental Scientists, Including Health in San Diego County was $79,770 annually, or $38.35 hourly.
 The median is the point at which half of the workers earn more and half earn less.

 Environmental Scientists generally receive excellent benefits, including health and life insurance, vacation, sick leave, and pension plans.